 Most online adult Canadians (94%) use at least one social media platform, but gender, age and income influence what platforms they choose.
 Facebook is the most popular followed by messaging apps, YouTube, Instagram, LinkedIn and Twitter.
 Consider starting with one or two social media platforms that you are most comfortable with.

 |Source : Ryerson Social Media Lab|

 - Post often on different days of the week and at different times of day, but don’t post too often or you won’t be noticed.

-- Engage with candidates – tweet messages, thank them for taking the time to meet with you.
+- Engage with Candidates – tweet messages, thank them for taking the time to speak with you.

 - Follow other social media users you would like to have follow you – news reporters and outlets, bloggers, etc.

 - Follow relevant health organizations and other campaigns with large lists of followers and access to key decision-makers and stakeholders.